 Let’s Look At What We Learned

-Only negative reviews on your website will give a bad impression.
+Only negative online reviews on your website will give a bad impression.
 To counter that, ask a few satisfied customers to post reviews about your product and business on the website.
 This will allow the light to shine through the darkness.

 Avoid filtering any comments.
 However, you need to screen which ones are genuine client complaints, and which ones are just being posted by the competition to tarnish your brand’s image, or are posted by frauds looking for a freebie or compensation.